 - What was the result of my creative thinking?

 You can use any example you want in your response.
-However, you should make sure that the examples you give are closely related to the job for which you are applying.
-For instance, if you are applying for an executive assistant job, you would want to think about how your examples relate to the day-to-day responsibilities of being an assistant.
+However, you should make sure that the examples you give relate closely to the job you’re applying to.
+If you’re applying for an executive assistant job, think about how your examples relate to the day-to-day responsibilities of being an assistant.

-To help you use the STAR interview method, we have chosen three common behavioral questions and provided an answer using the STAR method.
+To help you use the STAR interview method, we have chosen three common behavioral interview questions and answers using the STAR technique.

 Tell me about a time when you effectively worked under pressure.

 In order to address this task, I first worked with my boss to address the scope of the project.
 Then I employed the organizational system we discussed and reorganized the relevant memos.
-After two months of work, I was able to successfully reorganize the memos, which resulted in the process of retrieving executive memos becoming significantly faster.”
+After two months, I had reorganized the memos, making retrieving executive memos significantly faster.